IPT audit assurance: the purpose of IPT assurance

 Where an audit reveals an error which could result in a failure to account for the right tax at the right time, you should initially discuss your findings with the appropriate member of the insurer’s staff.
 Insurers may have sound reasons for their procedures and may be reluctant to change them.
 However, insurers should share any reasonable concerns and constructively address any problems.
 You may need to raise an assessment if appropriate - see IPT09100.

-Issue of IPT return forms
+Submission of IPT return forms